Leith Theatre

 Leith Theatre has been on the Theatres at Risk Register since 2016.

 Leith Theatre closed in 1983 but continued to host the Edinburgh International Festival every August until 1988, after which time the building was left empty.
-In 2004, Edinburgh City Council approved the sale of the theatre for residential development – a move that was stopped by concerned locals, and from which Leith Theatre Trust was established.
+In 2004, the City of Edinburgh Council approved the sale of the theatre for residential development – a move that was stopped by concerned locals, and from which Leith Theatre Trust was established.
 The council initially granted Leith Theatre Trust a five-year lease on the building, and this was extended on a rolling year basis.
 In September 2023 the Trust secured council approval for a 50-year lease for the building, which is currently being progressed, and which will secure its long-term future.

 Darkened auditorium of Leith Theatre from the back of the single balcony overlooking the flat-floored stalls and to the stageTheatre potential

-Leath Theatre is an ideal capacity for a mid-sized music venue in Edinburgh, sitting in an area of regeneration and high population density outside the city centre.
+Leith Theatre is an ideal capacity for a mid-sized music venue in Edinburgh, sitting in an area of regeneration and high population density outside the city centre.

 Since Leith Theatre Trust took over the building and has started to programme events the potential of the building has become clear.
 In May 2017, the building opened its doors for the Hidden Door Festival, a temporary event, but the first performance in the main auditorium for almost 30 years.
 The event was hugely successful and was attended by nearly 13,000 people.
 It proved a major turning point in the theatre’s fortunes, showcasing the potential of the venue and demonstrating its viability.
 The theatre has gone on to host further one-off events and for activities such as the Edinburgh International Festival, Live in Leith programme, and as a filming location for the BBC daytime series The Bidding Room.